CC-Public/DashboardAssignment/README.md

 ### Widgets

 All widgets could be closed using the `x` button in top right corner which should be the same as hiding the widget in main settings screen.
-Each widget should have a help tooltip shoing when hovering over `?`.
-Each widget should also have a 'gear-button' which would bring up the settings screen for current instance.
+Widgets might have a help tooltip shown while hovering `?`.
+Some widgets would also  also have a 'gear-button' which would bring up the settings screen for current widget instance.
+All the settings screens shoul have 3 buttons: save (persist changes), cancel (discard changes) and reset (return widget to default state).

 Hiding one of the widgets should cause the page to be reorganized respectively.
 No strict rules here just make it look nice on mobiles and tables regardless of how many widgets are being showed.